Matej Mináč

-Matej Mináč is a Slovak film director.
+Matej Mináč (born 1961) is a Slovak film director.

 Early life and family

 Matej Mináč was born in Czechoslovakia.
 His mother is photographer Zuzana Mináčová, and his brother is mathematician Ján Mináč.

 Career

 Mináč has directed three films about Sir Nicholas Winton, a Briton who organised the rescue of 669 Jewish children from German-occupied Czechoslovakia on the eve of World War II, in an operation later known as the Czech Kindertransport.
 In the drama All My Loved Ones (1999), the role of Winton was played by Rupert Graves.
 The documentary The Power of Good: Nicholas Winton (2002) won an Emmy Award.
 The third documentary about Winton was Nicky's Family (2011). and Children Saved from the Nazis: The Story of Sir Nicholas Winton (2016).

 Mináč also made a full-length documentary with feature re-enactments, Through the Eyes of the Photographer (2015), about the Slovak photographer Zuzana Mináčová, his mother.